fylgja/site/src/components/menu.md

 ### Menu divider

-The menu divider is not part of this component.
-Since it is not specifically for the menu.
+The menu divider is not part of this component, since it is not specifically for the menu.

-You need the use `.hr` class from the component `@fylgja/base`.
+You need the use `.hr` class from the component `@fylgja/base`,

-Combine it with the correct markup and you have a menu divider.
+combine it with the correct markup and you have a menu divider.

 ```html
 <nav class="menu">